 How do we even define “plus size” fashion model vs another?

-If, In the fashion design industry, sizing is unregulated and inconsistent across the board.
+If, in the fashion design industry, sizing is unregulated and inconsistent across the board, and most sketches we see have distored body proportions….

-In fact; in fashion schools, students are still learning and teachers are teaching and illustrators often perpetuating the use of— proportions that don’t exist in human form, then where do we decide we are in the range of “plus”?
+In fact; in fashion schools, students are still learning —and teachers are teaching and illustrators often perpetuating the use of— proportions that don’t exist in human form, then where and when do we decide we are in the range of “plus size”?

-… from you getting very familiar with the body you are sketching or designing for.
-That’s why I keep Pinterest boards of plus size and all size figures in standing poses to sketch and study from.
+The foundation of your beautiful fashion illustrations and designs is rooted in you getting very familiar with the body you are sketching or designing for.
+That’s why I keep Pinterest boards of plus size and all size fashion figures (in standing poses) to sketch, learn, illustrate, and study from.

 When I worked in plus size fashion design

 I was really surprised to see the process when I worked in plus size.
 The company I worked at did private label for juniors and plus size.
 I was the fitter for the sampling process.
-They would create the styles in junior size, and the GrADE The patterns up to plus size!
+They would create the styles in junior size, and then GRADE The patterns up to plus size!

-You can just imagine how inefficient it would be to design that way.
+You can just imagine how inefficient it is to design that way.
+Using formulas on a measurement chart instead of designing directly for the client!

 I remember that the African fashions that I saw in Paris when I lived there in the 90s was so beautifully tailored to the plus size fashion model aesthetic that I always wished I had the body for it… that’s how evolved and gorgeous the fashion was for a full figure body type.